-For me, September feels like a new beginning.
-It reminds me of going back to school as a child with a blank notebook, newly sharpened pencils, and a clean slate.
-As the season begins to change, September is the perfect time of year to tackle new projects and create new habits.
-If you are a caregiver of someone with Alzheimer’s or another form of dementia, perhaps this is a good time to create a daily routine for both you and your loved one.
+If you are a caregiver of someone with Alzheimer’s or another form of dementia, now may be a good time to create a daily routine for both you and your loved one.

 There are many benefits to creating a daily routine for both the caregiver and person with Alzheimer’s or progressive dementia.
 Writing down a simple outline of your day can create more time for enjoyment and less time worrying about how to fill your days.
 Also, structure in their day is beneficial to alleviate agitation and reduce mood swings.

 Planned activities can keep your parent actively engaged, allow them to maintain some independence, and prevent boredom.
 Also completing smaller activities and tasks can give your loved one a real sense of accomplishment and satisfaction.